About This Policy

 - In units that permit flexible or alternate work schedules, adjustments may occur in the number of hours applied to time off.
 If a department has given the employee a flexible scheduling option—or an arrangement is made prior to taking the time off—the amount of time applied to vacation, sick, PTO or absent without pay time may be reduced so that the total of time off and time worked equals 40 hours with no NEP or NEC time.

-- Support, Service, PAO, and PAS Staff must receive overtime compensation for hours worked in excess of 40 hours in a week.
+- Support, Service, and PAO Staff must receive overtime compensation for hours worked in excess of 40 hours in a week.
 The overtime compensation shall be at a time and one-half rate either in the form of pay or compensatory time off.
 Compensatory time off is subject to the rules below (OVT or CPE).

 - Temporary employees receive overtime pay at the rate of time and one half for the overtime work performed for hours worked in excess of 40 hours per workweek (OVT).
 Compensatory time off does not apply to Temporary employees.

 - The rate used to determine the time and one-half FLSA rate will be calculated to include temporary pay, reward and recognition pay, premium pay, or other pay that the employee received during the week in which the hours over 40 were worked.

 Compensation for overtime work for PAU Staff

 - Overtime compensation for all PAU Staff employees.

 - PAU Staff must receive overtime compensation for hours worked in excess of 40 hours in a week.
 The overtime compensation shall be at a rate equal to half-time the rate for the work performed in excess of the 40-hours per week (OVS).
 This compensation must be in the form of additional pay.